|

 "I wasn't sure I'd ever see you again," said

 Captain Oliel.
-"A handsome foreigner shouldn't just run off
+"A handsome foreigner shouldn't run off into

 Faramir smiled at the compliment.
 "Did you pay your friend?"